 - Gina hurts her ankle and doesn’t know what to do.

-- On the website, Gina finds a Health Bot that advises she try Urgent Care and shares the nearest location and online scheduling.
+- On the website, Gina finds a symptom checker that advises Urgent Care, shares the nearest location and provides online scheduling.
 After scheduling, Gina gets an email confirmation with directions.

 - Gina doesn’t have a primary care provider, but after Urgent Care, she gets an email on the benefits of primary care with CTAs to find a doctor.
 She ignores the first one, but responds to later emails and schedules online.
 Her confirmation email has a calendar link.
 She later gets text reminders with directions.
 Primary care messaging stops.